Scottish Government Nature Restoration Fund (NRF)

-Nature Restoration Fund launching for 2022
+Nature Restoration Fund open for Expressions of Interest

 If you have any questions about the fund, please email [email protected] in the first instance.

 Read our latest news release - Scotland’s £65m nature restoration fund invites projects to apply now (20 July 2023)

 Projects granted NRF funding in 2023 -

 - Nature Restoration Fund (NRF) Helping Nature 2022 - successful projects

 - Nature Restoration Fund (NRF) Transforming Nature 2022 - successful projects

 - Projects share £4m to help nature recover (18 October 2023)

 - £7.6m boost to transform Scotland's nature (24 February 2023)